notpaulmartin/CV/README.md

-### 👋 Hi, I'm Paul and this is my CV.
+### 👋 Hi, I'm Paul and [this](https://raw.githubusercontent.com/notpaulmartin/CV/main/cv_out.pdf) is my CV.

+Written in Markdown.
-It's written in Markdown, compiled to HTML using my own [Markdown parser](https://github.com/notpaulmartin/mdParser) and then saved to PDF.
+Compiles to PDF with my own [Markdown parser](https://github.com/notpaulmartin/mdParser).

 **Why Markdown?**
-It is easy to read, yet very flexible.
+It is easy to read and very flexible.

 **Compiling the CV**
 The content is in `cv.md` and the styling is in `styling.scss`.